siure/Limitly/README.md

 1. Click the extension icon to open the popup.
 2. Need extra space?
 Hit **Open full view** in the header to pop the UI into its own tab.
 3. Enter a domain (or hit **Use current**), choose a time limit in minutes, pick *per day* or *per week*, and drag the handles to set the daily tracking window.
-4. Want to track time without enforcing a limit?
-Check **Track without limiting (stats only)** to monitor usage without blocking—perfect for awareness without restrictions.
-5. Select **Track outside the selected window** if you want the limit to apply everywhere except the highlighted range.
+4. Select **Track outside the selected window** if you want the limit to apply everywhere except the highlighted range.
-6. Toggle a tracked site on/off at any time without deleting it, or use **Edit** to adjust its settings later.
+5. Toggle a tracked site on/off at any time without deleting it, or use **Edit** to adjust its settings later.
-7. Flip to the **Stats** tab for a quick pulse on today's focused time across the browser, session behavior, per-site averages, and your 7-day trend.
-Tap **Show more** to expand the top-sites list when you need the full breakdown.
+6. Flip to the **Stats** tab for a quick pulse on today's focused time across the browser, session behavior, per-site averages, and your 7-day trend.
+Tap the reload icon to grab the latest numbers, and hit **Show more** when you need the full top-sites breakdown.
-8. When you browse, the extension keeps track of active time in focused tabs during the configured window.
+7. When you browse, the extension keeps track of active time in focused tabs during the configured window.
 Once the limit is used up, every matching tab is redirected to the block page.
-9. Time spent resets automatically at the start of the next period.
+8. Time spent resets automatically at the start of the next period.
 You can manually reset or remove a site from the popup if needed.

 > **Tip:** Add the base domain (like `reddit.com`) to cover common subdomains such as `www.reddit.com` or `old.reddit.com`.